Distribution of wealth: Global inequality statistics

 A study by the World Institute for Development Economics Research at United Nations University reports that the richest 1% of adults alone owned 40% of global assets in the year 2000, and that the richest 10% of adults accounted for 85% of the world total.
-The bottom half of the world adult population owned 1% of global wealth.
+The bottom half of the world's adult population owned 1% of global wealth.
 A 2006 study found that the richest 2% own more than half of global household assets.
 The Pareto distribution gives 52.8% owned by the upper 1%.

-According to the OECD in 2012 the top 0.6% of world population (consisting of adults with more than US$1 million in assets) or the 42 million richest people in the world held 39.3% of world wealth.
+According to the OECD in 2012, the top 0.6% of the world's population (consisting of adults with more than US$1 million in assets) or the 42 million richest people in the world held 39.3% of world wealth.
 The next 4.4% (311 million people) held 32.3% of world wealth.
 The bottom 95% held 28.4% of world wealth.
-The large gaps of the report get by the Gini index to 0.893, and are larger than gaps in global income inequality, measured in 2009 at 0.38.
+The large gaps in the report are reflected in the Gini index of 0.893, which is higher than the global income inequality gap measured in 2009 at 0.38.
 For example, in 2012 the bottom 60% of the world population held the same wealth in 2012 as the people on Forbes' Richest list consisting of 1,226 richest billionaires of the world.

 A 2021 Oxfam report found that collectively, the 10 richest men in the world owned more than the combined wealth of the bottom 3.1 billion people, almost half of the entire world population.
 Their combined wealth doubled during the pandemic.